MichaelCurrin/url-manager/docs/browser_onetab_extraction.md

     ```
 5. Go back to step 3 and repeat for other profiles as desired.

-TODO: Write to a file in the project using detailed parameters or a filename.

 ## Chrome

 This section is applicable for both Chrome and Chromium browsers.
 The two may both exist on the
 same system and both may be imported into the URL Manager application.

 ### The easy way